Jaime Frías

-Jaime Jr. Frías Flores (born 8 February 1993) is an American-born Mexican footballer who is currently plays in Alacranes de Durango, on loan from Atlético San Luis.
+Jaime Jr. Frías Flores (born 8 February 1993) is an American-born Mexican footballer who is currently plays as a defender in Alacranes de Durango, on loan from Atlético San Luis.

 Career

 After several years playing for Guadalajara's youth and reserve teams, Frías joined Chivas USA on loan on July 18, 2013.

 After spending the entire 2014 preseason training with Indy Eleven, Frias joined the Indianapolis-based NASL side for a season-long loan on April 8, 2014.
-After a successful season in Indy Eleven he returned to Guadalajara to compete for a chance to play for the first team by playing in the club's third division side, Guadalajara Premier.
+After a successful season in Indy Eleven, he returned to Guadalajara to compete for a chance to play for the first team by playing in the club's third division side, Guadalajara Premier.